pirtleshell/owl-wisdom/README.md

 --count         Find out how many quotes are in your database

 More help:
- -h             Let's not insult your intelligence here...
+ -h, --help     Let's not insult your intelligence here...
  -l             List included cow files
 ```